-Level One is completely naïve diversification that counts on achieving effective diversification from having many stocks.
-While, theoretically, you reduce risk significantly by having a 16-stock portfolio, the theory assumes that the stocks are randomly selected.
-In fact, most portfolios are selected based on approaches that tend to end up with stocks that are highly correlated with each other.
+Level One is completely naive diversification that counts on achieving effective diversification from having many stocks.
+While theoretically you reduce risk significantly by having a 16-stock portfolio, the theory assumes that the stocks are randomly selected across a broad range of industries.
+In fact, most portfolios are selected based on approaches that tend to end up with highly correlated stocks.
 For example, the S&P 500 index and mutual funds based on this index are inefficiently diversified and are much riskier than a large portfolio should be.
-Because the index is weighted by market capitalization (current stock price multiplied by the number of shares outstanding), where the stock with the highest market cap makes up the largest portion of the portfolio, the top 10 stocks of the S&P 500 may account for as much as 20% or more of the holdings.
+Because the index is weighted by market capitalization (current stock price multiplied by the number of shares outstanding), where the stocks with the highest market cap make up the largest portion of the portfolio, the top 10 stocks of the S&P 500 may account for as much as 20% of the holdings.
 Furthermore, the stocks may be concentrated in the same or similar industries (i.e., tech stocks).
 The Stock Superstars Report approach avoids inefficient Level One diversification.

-Level Two tries to achieve diversification by making sure that stocks are divided among categories to reduce correlation.
+Level Two tries to obtain diversification by making sure that stocks are divided among categories to reduce correlation.
 This involves balancing stocks among industries, capitalization sizes, and national or regional boundaries.
-While all of these approaches probably reduce correlations and improve diversification, they don't measure the actual correlations between the stocks in a portfolio.
+All of these approaches reduce correlations and improve diversification, but they don’t measure the actual correlations between the stocks in a portfolio.

-Level Three looks at the actual correlations between the stock in a potential portfolio.
+Level Three looks at the actual correlations in a potential portfolio.
 This approach can be used to check for correlation after selecting stocks and making effective adjustments to the stocks or to the selection techniques.
-The Stock Superstars Report employs Level Three diversification at both the individual group strategy and individual stock level.
+The Stock Superstars Report employs Level Three diversification at both the strategy and individual stock level.

 The underlying philosophy of when to delete a stock from the SSR portfolio is to:

-- Allow each investment strategy to dictate when a stock is deleted from a given portfolio group; and
+- Allow each investment strategy to dictate when a stock is removed from a given portfolio group;

 - Remove stocks experiencing significant underperformance relative to the overall market, but avoid selling based solely on downward price movement; and